 A member of the ERA since 1970, Bob is a graduate of MIT and has worked in the transit and transportation planning profession for 40 years.
 He retired from MTA NYC Transit in 2019 after 26 years in the Office of Management and Budget, Operations Planning and Strategic Initiatives.
 Bob has served as ERA’s president since 2012, and five years previously as third vice president and recording secretary.
 Bob has successfully managed ERA’s annual conventions in Los Angeles (2009), Chicago (2011), Boston (2012), Denver/Salt Lake City (2013), Minneapolis/St. Paul (2014), Houston/Dallas-Fort Worth (2015) Washington-Baltimore (2016), Atlanta and New Orleans (2017), Tucson/El Paso (2019), and San Diego (2022).
-Bob’s goals include membership expansion and retention, participation in the Association’s missions, launching and management of presentations in Zoom during the Covid-19 pandemic, and continuation of ERA’s high-quality offerings of publications, monthly programs, and local, national and international trips.
+Bob’s goals include membership expansion and retention, participation in the Association’s missions, continue successful management of Zoom programs and opportunities for selected in-person meetings, and continuation of ERA’s high-quality offerings of publications, monthly programs, and local, national and international trips.

 Sandy has been an ERA member since the early 1980s.
 He was first elected to the board of directors in 2005 and served as membership secretary through 2019.
-Also, in the 26 years since becoming editorial and design director in 1996, Sandy has produced 30 issues of Headlights including the current 2021 issue, plus the two Elevated Railways books by Eric Oszustowicz.
+Also, in the 26 years since becoming editorial and design director in 1996, Sandy has produced 30 issues of Headlights including the current 2021 issue, plus the three Elevated Railways books by Eric Oszustowicz.
 Sandy developed and maintains the ERA website and has been co-administrator of the ERA Facebook page since it was started by Philip Hom in 2011.
 A graduate of Parsons School of Design, he currently heads a graphic design consulting practice.

 Robert joined the ERA in 2013, but was a railfan well before that.
 He’s served as third vice president and recording secretary since 2014 and has managed all local trips for the ERA during that period.
-He implemented new e-mail techniques for The Bulletin, increasing the reliability of mailings and improving engagement with members while simultaneously reducing operating costs for the club.
+He implemented new e-mail techniques for the Bulletin, increasing the reliability of mailings and improving engagement with members while simultaneously reducing operating costs for the club.
 Robert began his transportation career working at four agencies of New York’s Metropolitan Transportation Authority.
 He is now a senior manager of industrial engineering at Amtrak where he helps rebuild our critical rail infrastructure on the Northeast Corridor.